bonlieuguillaume/moonfleet/README.md

 # moonfleet
-Leverage SAR data for maritime monitoring and detection of dark fleet and dark vessels shenanigans.
+Leveraging SAR data for maritime monitoring and detection of dark fleet and dark vessels shenanigans.